 Community Budget Advisory Committee

-The City of Bloomington is facing a multi-million dollar budget shortfall as a result of COVID-19.
-In an effort to ensure budget discussions reflect community preferences, the City Council appointed a Community Budget Advisory Committee (CBAC) in May 2020.
+In early 2020, it became apparent the City of Bloomington would face a multi-million dollar budget shortfall as a result of COVID-19.
+In an effort to ensure budget discussions reflected community preferences, the City Council appointed a Community Budget Advisory Committee (CBAC) in May 2020.

 Documents presented to the City Council on November 9, 2020: